LeanerCloud/AutoSpotting/README.md

-Often all it needs is just tagging them with `spot-enabled=true`, (in some cases even that can be avoided), yielding the usual 70%-90% Spot cost savings but in a better integrated and easier to adopt way than other alternative tools and solutions.
+Often all it needs is just tagging them with `spot-enabled=true`, (in some cases even that can be avoided), yielding the usual 70%-90% Spot cost savings but in a better integrated and easier-to-adopt way than other alternative tools and solutions.

 It is particularly useful if you have a large footprint that you want to migrate